menphina/Deasterisk/README.md

 ## Scope of effect

-Anything displayed in chat box, Moogle Mails and contents displayed in the Party Finder.
+Anything displayed in Chat Box, Moogle Mails and recruit criterias in the Party Finder.

 Client-side only.
 No effect on other players.

-(Same as intl. version of FFXIV client)
+## Ban Disclaimer

+If you use this library, you are using it at your own risk.

+- Can I get banned for using this?

+Potentially yes.
+It is a third-party tool.

+- What is the likely-hood of this happening?

+Low.
+No user has reported that they have been banned so far.